NidaB-C/digital-divide/README.md

 pip install -r requirements.txt
 ```

-Follow the instructions in the `setup.md` document to initialize the database and start the Flask API server.
+Follow the instructions in the `setup.md` document to initialise the database and start the Flask API server.

 ### <a id="Usage"></a>Usage